RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am an NSF RTG Postdoctoral Researcher in the Department of Mathematical Sciences at [Carnegie Mellon University](https://www.cmu.edu/math/), starting in August 2025.
-My research uses analytical, variational, and probabilistic methods to study physical models and to develop numerical schemes for them.
+My research uses analytical, variational, and stochastic methods to analyze and develop numerical schemes for physical models.

 I received my Ph.D. in Mathematics in 2025 from the [University of California, Los Angeles](https://ww3.math.ucla.edu), where I was advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
 I also completed my undergraduate studies at UCLA, majoring in Applied Mathematics under the guidance of [Professor Marcus Roper](https://www.marcusroper.org).